 George J. Makari, M.D.

-Applicants with a special interest in research are encouraged to make known their interest when applying to the program so that we can arrange for interviews and meetings with appropriate Departmental investigators.
-Our aim is to insure that each applicant learns as much as possible about the wealth of research opportunities available at Cornell.
+Applicants with a special interest in research are encouraged to make their interest known when applying to the program so that we can arrange for interviews and meetings with appropriate Departmental investigators.
+Our aim is to insure that each applicant learns as much as possible about the research opportunities available at Cornell.
 Meetings with Cornell investigators can also be arranged outside of the regular interview day.

 Francis Lee, M.D., Ph.D.